LAStools/LAStools/bin/blast2dem_README.md

 -iskip [n]      : skip [n] lines at the beginning of the text input
 -itxt           : expect input as text file
 -lof [fnf]      : use input out of a list of files [fnf]
+-unique         : remove duplicate files in a -lof list
 -merged         : merge input files
 -stdin          : pipe from stdin